nwillc/almost-functional/README.md

 =================

 Almost functional is geared to be a simple, light weight, set of functional code for Java 1.6 - 1.7.
-It's small and simple with concepts drawn from guava, Java 1.8, reactive programming, and world at large.
+It's small and simple with concepts drawn from guava, Java 1.8, reactive programming, and the world at large.

 The Bits
 --------